fishballapp/acme/README.md

 This is built primarily for Deno.

-But since this is built in 100% TypeScript with no dependencies, it should be compatible with all modern JavaScript platforms that support the [WebCrypto] and [fetch].
-(One exception being `DnsUtils.pollDnsTxtRecord()` which make use of `Deno.resolveDns`, perhaps we can make this take in a `resolveDns` function later to make this platform agnostic.)
+But since this is built in 100% TypeScript with no dependencies, it is compatible with all modern JavaScript platforms that support the [WebCrypto] and [fetch].

 ## Features